d65vid/KittensGame/README.md

 * auto time stuff
 * auto blackcoin stuff?
 * auto ai core
+* auto feed elders?
+* make the options ui better (use tooltipExt style instead of dialog for one, probably just turn it into a table for another)

 # ScriptKitties
 A script to automate playing the addicting <a href="http://bloodrizer.ru/games/kittens/#">Kittens Game</a>